Curious about how to get from Guadalajara to Puerto Vallarta? Look no further.

 It is worth comparing and contrasting the prices offered by various different companies.
 Discover Cars is a great platform for searching for all of the best deals available.
-You should note, however, that the roads between the two cities are mountainous and if you are not confident with driving overseas, this can be daunting.
+You should note, however, that the roads between the two cities are mountainous and if you are not confident about driving overseas, this can be daunting.

 You essentially have two different routes that you can take.
-Either you can opt to drive highways 15D / 200 or you can take highway 70.
+Either you can opt to drive Highways 15D / 200 or you can take Highway 70.

 You should not drive at night in Mexico – both for safety and visibility reasons.
 Many roads in Jalisco are not well-lit, and there are often hazards, such as potholes and wildlife.